Nursemaid’s Elbow in Children: Causes, Symptoms & Treatment Guide

 The crucial part is breaking down PASSIVE versus ACTIVE muscles again.

-If you watch the first part of this reel, the child is PASSIVE.
+If you watch the first clip below, the child is PASSIVE.
 His muscles are not actively contracting to stabilize that joint, and he is essentially hanging by his hands with a relatively strong force used to lift him.
 This becomes problematic because as mentioned above, the joint involved in nursemaid's elbow is relatively unstable, and even more so when under 4 years of age.
 Essentially, there isn’t much providing stability to the joint OUTSIDE of muscles being active, so setting up situations where that is able to occur are key!
 Muscles ACTIVE = MORE stability to the joint and REDUCED risk of a nursemaid’s elbow occurring.

-Being ACTIVE versus PASSIVE greatly reduces the risk of nursemaid's elbow, and is one of the biggest tips I have for you and your little ones!
+In general, a child’s muscles being ACTIVE versus PASSIVE greatly reduces the risk of nursemaid's elbow, and is one of the biggest tips I have for you and your little ones!

-I know any injury is scary when it comes to our little ones, and nursemaid’s elbow is no different, BUT there are ways to reduce risk of occurrence, which is GREAT!
-Knowledge is power, and I hope this blog helped you feel just that!
+As a parent myself, I know any injury is scary when it comes to our little ones, and nursemaid’s elbow is no different.
+BUT - there ARE so many ways to reduce risk of occurrence, which is huge for prevention & keeping our kiddo’s injury free!

 Was this helpful?
 Save it for later!